pawancogo/luxe-threads-backend/docs-md/manual-testing/be/02_Dashboard.md

 ---

-## Test Case 2.25: Dashboard - Logout from Dashboard
+## Test Case 2.25: Dashboard - Logout from Dashboard => Tested by pawan

 **Prerequisites**:
 - Logged in as Super Admin